Structural Gaussian mixture vector autoregressive model with application to the asymmetric effects of monetary policy shocks: Summary

 \section{Summary}

 We introduced a structural version of the Gaussian mixture vector autoregressive model \citep{Kalliovirta+Meitz+Saikkonen:2016} that incorporates endogenously determined mixing weights and a time-varying B-matrix.
 We showed that our model generally identifies the structural shocks up to ordering and sign, but does not reveal which column of the B-matrix is related to which shock.
 Since the B-matrix is also subject to an estimation error, we made use of the matrix decomposition proposed by \cite{Lanne+Lutkepohl:2010} and \cite{Lanne+Lutkepohl+Maciejowska:2010} and derived general conditions for formally identifying any subset of the shocks.
-This led to more flexible identification conditions than in the conventional SVAR models, while some of the constraints are also testable.
+This led to flexible identification conditions, and some of the constraints are also testable.
 For impulse response analysis, we utilized the generalized impulse response function \citep{Koop+Pesaran+Potter:1996} and proposed a Monte Carlo algorithm for its estimation by making use of the known stationary distribution of the SGMVAR process.
+The paper is accompanied with the CRAN distributed R package gmvarkit \citep{gmvarkitnormal}, which provides a comprehensive set of tools for numerical analysis of the model.

 Our empirical application studied asymmetries in the expected effects of monetary policy shocks in the U.S. using a quarterly series covering the period from 1954Q3 to 2021Q4.
 Our SGMVAR model identified two regimes: a stable inflation regime and an unstable inflation regime.
 The unstable inflation regime is characterized by high or volatile inflation, and it mainly prevails in the 1970's, early 1980's, during the Financial crisis, and in the COVID-19 crisis from 2020Q3 onwards.
 The stable inflation regime, in turn, is characterized by moderate inflation, and it prevails when the stable inflation regime does not.
 We found the effects of the monetary policy shock relatively symmetric in the unstable inflation regime, as it rarely causes a switch to the stable inflation regime.
 A contractionary (expansionary) monetary policy shock appears to first increase (decrease) inflation after which the inflation significantly decreases (increases) for several years.
 The strong contraction (expansion) in the cyclical component of GDP lasts for roughly three years and is followed by a relatively mild expansion (contraction) along with the interest rate variable overshooting to the negative (positive) side.